simonhauck/gradle-release-plugin/README.md

 1. Git: In order to perform the different git operations the plugin requires git to be available in the path
 2. Version properties file: A file with a containing a key `version` and as value the current project version (like in this [example](version.properties)).
-By default, the plugin will look for a file named `version.properties` in the root project.
-If this file is not present, the plugin will check for `gradle.properties` instead.
+By default, the plugin will look for the value in a `version.properties` or `gradle.properties` file.
 You can change the name and location with the configuration.
 3. Gradle: Version 8.2 or higher
 4. Java: Version 17 or higher